Five Major Ways to Improve Executive Succession

 Executive succession projects can be frustratingly long.
 Four-to-six-month projects are the average when there is no ready successor.
 Weeks can elapse attracting candidates, completing interviews, and closing with the finalist candidate.
 When succession expectations are not met, CEOs, Board Directors and even investors can raise concerns about succession planning and succession effectiveness.

 Best Practice: Drive lean succession, eliminate dead spots.
 Lead with a tight, proven project plan.
-Assign a dedicated project leader having the authority, sense of urgency, commitment and backing.
+Assign a dedicated project leader having authority, sense of urgency, commitment and backing.

 5. Effective Succession Requires Champions